StefanoAnzolut/business-guide/source/billing/payment-method.rst

 - Go to **Payment details** under **Plan & Billing**

-- Click the **pencil icon** next to your payment method to update it

 ..
 NOTE::
-  If you're paying by invoice, please keep in mind that you won't be able to see your credit card information even if you entered it in the past.
+  If you're paying by invoice, please keep in mind that you won't be able to see the Billing page and your credit card information even if you entered it in the past.

+- Click the **pencil icon** next to your payment method to update it

 .. image:: changing_payment_method.png